 Before registering for a tutorial, the students involved must agree on the aim, content and work to be submitted with the instructor, and the number of units for the tutorial (Tutorial is a fixed unit course).
 Each student must also secure the approval of their faculty advisor and the group’s proposal must be approved by the Faculty Committee on Individualized Studies.

 Tutorial groups must include at least two but no more than five students.
 All students enrolled in the same tutorial must register for the same number of credits and follow the same syllabus.

 While students are encouraged to engage in independent work with University faculty, the Gallatin program is designed for a careful balance between independent and classroom experience.
 Students therefore may register for no more than 8 credits per semester in any combination of independent study and/or tutorial.

 Procedure for Undergraduate Students

-- Each member of the tutorial must fill out a proposal form, attach the required components and secure the approvals of the instructor and academic adviser.
+- Each member of the tutorial must fill out a proposal form, attach the required components and secure the approvals of the instructor and their academic adviser.

 - Fall Submission Deadline (undergraduate): May 1st

 - Summer Sessions Submission Deadline (undergraduate): April 1st

 ** If the submission deadline falls on a Saturday or Sunday, the deadline will be extended to the Monday following the deadline.

 - After the review process, students will receive an email regarding the approval status.
 If approved, the email will contain registration information and instructions; students will not be registered by Gallatin.